No Knead Artisan Bread Recipe

 No knead bread can be stored in a paper bag or bread bag for a couple days.
 Keep the bread in dark cool place is best (like a bread drawer).
 It’s best when eaten within two or three days, but once stale can be used in recipes such as french onion soup, Thanksgiving stuffing, and homemade croutons.

-I have made this bread at sea level in Connecticut and at high altitude 5,280 feet in Denver, Colorado.
+This recipe was written and tested at sea level, but I have also made this bread at high altitude 5,280 feet in Denver, Colorado.
 After multiple recipe tests, I found that the only adjustment is reducing the amount of yeast to 1/4 teaspoon.
-If you are baking at higher altitudes, consider decreasing flour by 1 tablespoon.
+If you are baking at higher altitudes, consider adding more water 1 Tablespoon at a time.
 Flour is dryer at higher altitudes and absorbs more water.

 This bread is just like the loaves at the bakery.
 Tender, soft bread with the absolute crunchiest crust.
 I once was watching Barefoot Contessa and Ina mentioned that the key to knowing a bread is good is by how crunchy its crust is.
 Well, if that’s the tell tale sign of a good bread, then this no-knead artisan bread passes.